powersimmani/ACR_alphafold/README.md

 ## Full prediction result with features

-For the full results from AlphaFold, download the [file](link) and unzip it.
+For the full results from AlphaFold, download this [file](link) and unzip it.

 ## For citation